 There you will find information on how to apply, admissions policy, resources, and more.
 You can apply to as many UC campuses as you wish, using the UC application form.
 (Note: The San Francisco campus, which is devoted to the health sciences at the graduate level, has its own application and filing procedures.)
-You may apply either as a freshman or a transfer student.
-Berkeley does not accept applications for transfer applicants at the freshman or sophomore level, nor for the spring semester.
+You may apply either as a first-year or a transfer student.
+Berkeley does not accept applications for transfer applicants at the first-year or second-year level, nor for the spring semester.

 Applications for admission are available beginning in August of the year prior to the year in which you would enter Berkeley.
-The application filing period is November 1-30.
+Applications open on August 1 and the application filing period begins on October 1.
 All applications must be submitted by November 30.